 Some of my clients miss phone conversations and crave that one phone call!
 However, learn which method your demanding customers prefer to be contacted today.

-Everyone is different, and you will have to learn which way they want to be reached for your answers to better serve them.
-Knowing which way to contact someone may be the best way to know how to deal with difficult customers.
+Everyone is different, and you will have to learn how they prefer to be reached for your answers to serve them better.
+Knowing how to contact someone may be the best way to deal with difficult customers.

 3. How to Deal With Difficult Customers by Setting a Time Limit